allison-conrey/DSC232R-GroupProject/README.md

 ### Milestone 3

-##### Execution
+##### Preprocessing Execution
-For this project, we decided to condense the education categories from 16 possible response variables to 7 response variables.
+We condensed the education categories from 16 possible response variables to 7 response variables.
 This included mapping any education level between pre-school and 12th grade to "Less than High School", and mapping both "Masters" and "Prof-school" to the variable "Master's Degree".
 In the end, the resulting 7 possible response variables from this mapping were "Less than High School", "High School or GED", "Some College", "Associates Degree", "Bachelor's Degree", "Master's Degree", and "Doctorate".

 Numerical variables for the dataset were ultimately transformed in two ways.
 First, all numerical variables outlined above (Age, Fnlwgt, EducationNum, CaptialGain, CapitalLoss, and HoursPerWeek) were compiled into a vector and added to the "NumericalDataType" column.
 Second, numerical variables were scaled using StandardScaler to ensure that all numerical variables were appropriately represented by a normal distribution, which resolves the issue of skewing addressed above.